Frequently Asked Questions

 Our classes are academically rigorous and may require students to feel comfortable using technical and specialized vocabulary depending on the course.
 One of the core foundations of our program is class participation through active discussions, both in an online chat format and when called upon to speak in class.
 Students should be able to engage in classroom fast-paced discussions and read all materials and assignments without any translation assistance.

-Campus Resources
+Campus Resources (for in-person students)

 Most of the campus is wireless.
 Students have access to computer clusters and laboratories throughout the campus.
 These facilities range from informational kiosks to high-end workstations to walk-in consulting centers.